 Registered Office Address

 This is the official address where legal documents and official correspondence will be delivered.
-If you are moving your Montana Business to a new location or changing your Registered Agent, you will need to update this address.
+If you are starting a business in Montana or changing your Registered Agent, you will need to update this address.
 Changing your Registered Agent is one of the reasons why you need to change your Montana LLC address because a Registered Agent should have a primary address in the state your LLC is registered.

 Principal Place of Business Address